MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   UTSS_Coil_0_Control;                    !- Program Name 1
 ```

-With the `ScheduledModes` option, the operating mode is determined by a schedule in the `Operation Mode Control Schedule Name` field that uses six built-in operating mode options ummarized in Table x.
+With the `ScheduledModes` option, the operating mode is determined by a schedule in the `Operation Mode Control Schedule Name` field that uses six built-in operating mode options summarized in Table 2.8.

 __Table 2.8 Measure M2 Operation Mode Descriptions__